7 Key Things to Do If Your Roof Is Leaking

 3. Relieve Water Pressure

 A sagging bulge hanging from your ceiling is a sign that there’s water collecting in that spot.
 Although it might seem unwise to poke a hole in the area, do it.
-If you leave it, the water could spread and cause more serious damage to the ceiling.
+If you leave it, the water could spread and cause more severe damage to the ceiling.

 4. Tarp the Roof